Politeness Goes a Long Way

 Consider working with an experienced Massachusetts divorce mediator if you have questions about how to divorce amicably for the benefit of your children and your peace of mind.
 A mediator can explain your options to you and help you and your spouse with your divorce negotiations.
 A mediator can also facilitate a respectful, polite, and cooperative atmosphere while you negotiate, helping you develop a healthy working relationship with your spouse that will save you from conflict down the road.

 Do you have questions about divorce?
 If so, Mediation Advantage Services can help.
-Polly A. Tatum has the skills and experience needed to help you and your spouse peacefully negotiate the terms of your divorce.
+Law Office of Polly Tatum has the skills and experience needed to help you and your spouse peacefully negotiate the terms of your divorce.
 Based in historic Worcester with a satellite office in Northboro, MA, our firm serves all cities and towns throughout Massachusetts and Worcester County including, Auburn, Paxton, Leicester, Sutton, Grafton, Shrewsbury, Westboro, Northboro, Southboro, Holden, Sterling, Princeton, Worcester, Charlton, Millbury, Dudley, Spencer, Brookfield, Sudbury, Natick, Framingham, Hopkinton, Milford, Blackstone, Leominster, Fitchburg, Acton, Jefferson, Barre, Oakham, Cambridge, Newton, Marlboro, Lancaster, Bolton, and Hudson.
-Call our office at (508) 795-1557, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
+Call our office at (508) 529-1510, fill out our online form, or email us at [email protected] today to schedule your Complimentary Mediation Success Planning Session.
 You can also sign up for our eNewsletter or download our free e-book for more information regarding divorce in Massachusetts.